Designations Congruent with Things: Chapter 17

 The question is this: how to separate real-time influence from the lateral snap into preserved neural patterns left behind by EPIC Rapport.

-Newt has suspected for quite some time that the romantically termed phenomenon of ‘ghost drifting’ actually represents an unconscious swap of original neural pathways for the exogenous neural pathways of one’s drift partner.
+Newt has suspected for quite some time that the romantically termed phenomenon of “ghost drifting” actually represents an unconscious swap of original neural pathways for the exogenous neural pathways of one’s drift partner.
 If such a phenomenon happened often enough to both parties, it would result in the subjective phenomenon of thought sharing, when really no such thing was occurring.

-He pulls his voice recorder out of the pocket of his jeans, presses a button and says, “date—who knows, I don’t think it matters.
+He pulls his voice recorder out of the pocket of his jeans, presses a button and says, “Date—who knows.
+I don’t think it matters.
 Time—I’m not sure, seven?
 Six?
 Whatever time the sun goes down.
 I’m in California and I haven’t slept for four days because I’m feuding with an empty bookshelf and I was thinking—”

-Newt clicks a button, pulls his glasses off, rubs his eyes with the back of his hand, puts his glasses back on, and reclicks.
+Newt clicks a button, pulls his glasses off, rubs his eyes with the back of his hand, puts his glasses back on, reclicks.

 He clicks a button.